aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docx-to-xltm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-For a Python developer, who is trying to add a DOCX to XLTM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+As a Python developer, if you are looking to add a DOCX to XLTM conversion feature within your application, then Aspose.Total for Python via .NET API can help you automate the process.
+It is a full package of various APIs dealing with different formats.

+<h2>How Aspose.Total helps for docx to xltm conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOCX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+The process of converting DOCX to XLTM is mainly in two steps.
+Firstly, you need to use Aspose.Words for Python via .NET API to convert the DOCX file to HTML.
+After that, you can use Excel Python API Aspose.Cells for Python via .NET to save the created HTML into the desired Microsoft Excel format.

+Aspose.Total for Python via .NET API is a comprehensive package of APIs that helps you to automate the process of DOCX to XLTM conversion.
+It is a full package of various APIs dealing with different formats.
+It provides you with the ability to convert DOCX to HTML and then save it into the desired Microsoft Excel format.
+Moreover, it also provides you with the flexibility to customize the output according to your requirements.

+The API is easy to use and provides you with the ability to quickly and easily convert DOCX to XLTM.
+It also provides you with the ability to customize the output according to your needs.
+Furthermore, it also provides you with the ability to save the output in various formats such as PDF, XLSX, and XLSM.

+Overall, Aspose.Total for Python via .NET API is a great tool for automating the process of DOCX to XLTM conversion.
+It is a comprehensive package of APIs that helps you to quickly and easily convert DOCX to XLTM.
+Moreover, it also provides you with the flexibility to customize the output according to your requirements.

 {{% /blocks/products/pf/feature-page-summary %}}